An emergency fund is money you set aside each month from your budget to pay unexpected expenses.

 Have you ever gone above your minutes or data monthly allowance?

-If you have then you definitely know that this can be a shock because its something that you did not budget for and in most cases you don’t have the money to pay the bill with.
+If you have then you definitely know that this can be a shock because it’s something that you didn’t budget for and in most cases you don’t have the money to pay the bill with.

 Over to you…